On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: The elements as functions on

-\end{enumerate} \end{lem} \begin{proof} Formulas 1--4 follow directly from Lemma \ref{simple reflection action on functions on plane formulas}, and the remaining formulas follow from 1--4 and another application of the lemma. \end{proof} \begin{rem} Observe that the formulas in Lemma \ref{general Tw action on functions on plane formulas} recover those of Lemma \ref{simple reflection action on functions on plane formulas} upon specifying $n$, provided that sums with decreasing indices are interpreted as empty. \end{rem} We can now describe the action of $J$ on functions on the plane.
-To begin with, we present an elementary proof of the result from the discussion following equation 4.1 in \cite{BK}, namely that $t_1$ acts trivially. \begin{prop} We have $t_1\star \psi_m=t_1\star\varphi_m=0$ for all $m$. \end{prop} \begin{proof} It suffices to check that $g$ (as identified with a scalar multiple of $t_1$) acts trivially, and for this it suffices to check that $g\star\varphi_0=g\star\psi_0=0$.
+where between the first and second line we used the base case and formula 1 of this lemma. \end{proof} \begin{rem} Observe that the formulas in Lemma \ref{general Tw action on functions on plane formulas} recover those of Lemma \ref{simple reflection action on functions on plane formulas} upon specifying $n$, provided that sums with decreasing indices are interpreted as empty. \end{rem} We can now describe the action of $J$ on functions on the plane.
+To begin with, we present an elementary proof of the result from the discussion following equation 4.1 in \cite{BK}, namely that $t_1$ acts trivially. \begin{prop} We have $t_1\star \psi_m=t_1\star\varphi_m=0$ for all $m$. \end{prop} \begin{proof} It suffices to check that $g$ (identified with a scalar multiple of $t_1$ by theorem \ref{images theorem}) acts trivially, and for this it suffices to check that $g\star\varphi_0=g\star\psi_0=0$.
 Now, $g$ sends $\psi_0$ to

 and after cancellations between these terms we are left with

 Further, all cancellation of terms corresponding to elements of length $l$ occurs between terms corresponding to lengths $l\pm 2$, and proceeds as follows.
 We have